JulAdaCha/Project_1/README.md

 | Web-3 | Private:10.0.0.5 |

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects log data and shows them in the mointoring clusters.
+- Filebeat collects log files moves them into monitored clusters then ships the monitored clusters to Elasticsearch.
+Kibana verifies that Elasticsearch is running correctly and then provides visualization of the monitored data.
-- Metricbeat collects metrics and statistics and shows them in the output specified into Elasticsearch or Logstash.
+- Metricbeat collects metrics and statistics from the systems and services running on a server such as Apache.
+Once data is collected it is shipped to either Elasticsearch or Logstash.
+Kibana provides visualization of the monitored servers.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: